What is Investing

 Style of Analysis

-Investing is very simple and almost anyone with no prior knowledge of the stock market can start right away.
-You need to pick a stock that you want to invest in and simply invest through your Demat & Trading A/c .
-You just need to keep a track of your investment on regular intervals.
+Investing is very simple, and almost anyone with no prior knowledge of the stock market can start right away.
+You need to pick a stock that you want to invest in and simply invest through your Demat & Trading A/C. You just need to keep track of your investment at regular intervals.

-Trading requires a little more skill than investing as analyzing the charts and patterns of a share is a key element of it.
+Trading requires a little more skill than investing as analysing the charts and patterns of a share is a key element of it.
 Also, the knowledge of indicators and technical analysis in general is important for a trader.
-A trader looking to make money on the stock market must dedicate a certain amount of time in acquiring those skills.
+A trader looking to make money on the stock market must dedicate a certain amount of time to acquiring those skills.

 Even though investing and trading both aims at profit making, there are different strategies.
 However, trading can be comparatively riskier because of the below reasons: